Anharthium/AutomateTorrentDownloading/README.md

 # AutomateTorrentDownloading
 1) This is a small script to automate downloading of your favorite TV shoes through torrent.
 Supported for Python3 only.
 Tested on Ubuntu 16.04 only.
+But it should work on most linux flavors with minor changes.

 2) Dependencies
 	a) bs4 should be installed for python3.